Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • pulmonary embolism.

-Wheezing in the bronchi during exhalation is usually heard in bronchitis, bronchial asthma.
-In diseases that are not related to diseases of the respiratory system, such noises will be heard quietly and, possibly, when inhaling too.
+Wheezing in the bronchi during exhalation is usually heard with bronchitis and bronchial asthma.
+In diseases that are not related to diseases of the respiratory system, such noises will be heard quietly and, possibly, when inhaling, too.

-In turn, dry wheezing is also a specific characteristic of some diseases.
-The main ones are:
+In turn, dry wheezing is also a specific characteristic of certain diseases.
+The main ones:

 • chronic bronchitis and bronchiolitis;